jkenney0501/AWS-Data-Engineering-Project-/README.md

 Below is a representation of the STAR schema used for this project after the ETL process is finished and queries for business intellignece can begin producing valyable insights.

-## Objective
-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-As a data engineer, we are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.
-We'll be able to test the database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ### Testing The Data